301962

 Return on Invested Capital (ROIC)

-Allegro MicroSystems's five-year average ROIC was 18.1%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
-Its returns suggest it historically did a subpar job investing in profitable growth initiatives.
+Allegro MicroSystems's five-year average ROIC was 17.6%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Its returns suggest it historically did a subpar job investing in profitable business initiatives.

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, Allegro MicroSystems's ROIC has averaged a 16.9 percentage point increase each year.
-This is a good sign, and if Allegro MicroSystems's returns keep rising, there's a chance it could evolve into an investable business.
+Over the last few years, Allegro MicroSystems's ROIC has significantly increased.
+This is a good sign, and we hope the company can continue improving.

-We were impressed by Allegro MicroSystems's EPS beat this quarter.
-We were also glad its inventory levels shrunk.
-On the other hand, its revenue and EPS guidance for next quarter missed analysts' expectations, and its gross margin shrunk.
-Its revenue also missed slightly, but its Automotive segment showed strength, driven by a 45% year-on-year increase in its e-Mobility applications.
-Overall, this was a mediocre quarter for Allegro MicroSystems.
-The company is down 1.7% on the results and currently trades at $25.5 per share.
+We were impressed by how significantly Allegro MicroSystems blew past analysts' EPS expectations this quarter.
+We were also glad its revenue outperformed Wall Street's estimates.
+On the other hand, its revenue guidance for next quarter missed analysts' expectations and its operating margin shrunk.
+Overall, the results could have been better.
+The company is down 1.4% on the results and currently trades at $28.97 per share.

 Is Now The Time?